Canon 1Ds Mark III vs 5D Mark III

-The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark III are two professional cameras that were revealed to the public, respectively, in August 2007 and March 2012.
+The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark III are two professional cameras that were announced, respectively, in August 2007 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 5D Mark III provides 22.1 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 5D Mark III provides 22.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably smaller (27 percent) than the Canon 1Ds Mark III.
 Moreover, the 5D Mark III is markedly lighter (31 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.